mrymsadeghi/AMBIA/README.md

 ## Requirements

 AMBIA is intentionally designed with few requirements.
 You can easily run Ambia on your local computer.
 Ofcourse computers with higher ram and stronger CPUs make Ambia run faster.
-Following a the requirements befor you install Ambia:
+Following a the requirements before you install Ambia:
 - Python > 3.7